Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 NR

-Abbreviations: NR=not reported
+Abbreviation: NR=not reported

-aFTC/TAF, n=2193; FTC/TDF, n=2217. bFTC/TAF, n=2191; FTC/TDF, n=2216. cFTC/TAF, n=2172; FTC/TDF, n=2200. dP-values were from an ANOVA model with baseline F/TDF for PrEP and treatment as fixed effects. eP-values were from the Van Elteren test stratified by baseline FTC/TDF for HIV-1 PrEP to compare the two
+eP-values were from the Van Elteren test stratified by baseline FTC/TDF for HIV-1 PrEP to compare the two treatment groups.

-treatment groups. fP-values for treatment comparison were from the rank ANCOVA adjusting for baseline category and baseline FTC/TDF for PrEP.
+fP-values for treatment comparison were from the rank ANCOVA adjusting for baseline category and baseline FTC/TDF for PrEP.

-Participants with Baseline Use of FTC/TDF for PrEP
+Participants with baseline use of FTC/TDF for PrEP

-In a subgroup analysis of renal outcomes through Week 96, changes in renal biomarkers were evaluated in participants with baseline use of FTC/TDF for PrEP.
-Baseline characteristics of participants with baseline use of FTC/TDF for PrEP randomized to either the FTC/TAF and FTC/TDF arm included, respectively: median eGFRCG of 119 mL/min vs 116 mL/min (n=465 vs 439), median RBP:Cr 118 μg/g vs 121 μg/g (n=465 vs 436), and β2M:Cr 106 μg/g vs 118 μg/g (n=464 vs 433).4
+A subgroup analysis evaluated renal outcomes through Week 96 among participants with baseline use of FTC/TDF for PrEP, Baseline characteristics of participants with baseline use of FTC/TDF for PrEP randomly assigned to FTC/TAF and FTC/TDF included the following: median eGFRCG of 119 mL/min vs 116 mL/min (n=465 vs 439), respectively; median RBP:Cr 118 mcg/g vs 121 mcg/g (n=465 vs 436); and β2M:Cr 106 mcg/g vs 118 mcg/g (n=464 vs 433).5

-eGFRCG, median change from baseline,
+eGFRCG change from baseline, median, mL/min

 +6.7b